-A lot with my morning routine has changed since entering my 30s and beginning working for myself.
-And in the last year I have made some major changes to how I manage my morning.
+A lot with my morning routine has changed since entering my 30s and beginning self employment.
+And in the last year I have made some changes to how I manage my morning.
 So here’s a peek at what my morning routine looks like on most days.
+Through the pandemic my morning routine has been a saving grace – it has helped me feel centered and allows for a calm start to the day before I dive into work.

 6:30-7:10AM: Wake up – usually beating my old-school alarm clock to the punch.
 I naturally wake up within this window nearly every single morning.